 For most Americans, our home is the single largest financial investment we ever make.
 More importantly, it’s where we raise our families, share time with friends, live our lives.
-And while ownership of our home may seem very straightforward, our rights to enjoy our property aren’t always as clear.
-There are literally dozens of ways in which your title to – and your ownership of – the property can be jeopardized.
+And while ownership of our home may seem very straight forward, our rights to enjoy our property aren’t always as clear.
+There are literally dozens of ways in which your title to and/or your ownership of the property can be jeopardized.
 The title insurance industry and the policies it provides exist to ensure that title issues don’t affect your home ownership rights.

 Title Insurers Work for You

 Land is permanent, but its ownership isn’t.
 Every property starts out with a bundle of rights that its owner can expect.
 But over the years, with each new possession of a property, events can take place that affect the title, such as new restrictions, a tax lien, an encroachment by a neighbor, or the marriage, divorce, or death of an owner.

 When a buyer and seller agree on a home or land purchase transaction, a title professional searches public records to see if any outstanding matters could affect the new buyer’s rights.
 Title professionals research records in municipal and county facilities, or in information storehouses called “title plants,” capturing and analyzing even the smallest details.
 These records include recorded documents such as: judgments, liens, general taxes, utility assessments, special taxes and levies, and other matters that could cost the new buyer money or, worse, affect their property ownership.
 This process, called a title search, provides warnings of title flaws that must be dealt with before the property can change hands.